Border Collie FAQs

 As for Labradors, they can be prone to heart defects and cataracts.

-But the most common affliction in these dogs is joint related.
+The most common affliction in these dogs is joint related.
 Again, hip and elbow dysplasia is most commonplace.

 Our advice?
 If you’re getting a puppy, do your utmost to find out the parents’ history of joint problems.